Paris Plages, July

 Cinéma du Réel

-Dozens of French and international documentary films screen both in and out of competition at this prestigious 10-day festival (www.cinemadureel.org), which takes place at venues including the Centre Pompidou from late March to early April.
+Dozens of French and international documentary films screen both in and out of competition at this prestigious 10-day festival (www.cinemadureel.org), which takes place at venues including the Centre Pompidou around late March.

 Sinatra sang about April in Paris, and the month sees the city’s ‘charm of spring’ in full swing, with chestnuts blossoming and cafe terraces coming into their own.